roemeren/gpx2network/README.md

 - `app/static/` – Generated results and static files
 - `data/processed/` – Preprocessed bike network data + DATA_VERSION.txt
 - `core/` – Helper functions and geoprocessing logic

-## Notes

-- The free Render deployment can be quite slow; for production use, a higher-tier server or more resources are recommended.